Pedal0/AlperAI/README.md

 # AI Application Generator

 This project uses AI to generate complete, functional applications based on user descriptions.
 It leverages the OpenRouter API to design, generate, and validate application code.
-The Streamlit interface provides an intuitive way to create applications without writing code.
+The Flask interface provides an intuitive and modern way to create applications without writing code.

 ## Prerequisites